 3.4.
 Invasion of the home with a deadly weapon pursuant to NRS 205.067

-Invasion of the home is when a person forcibly enters a dwelling without permission of the lawful occupant or owner.
+Invasion of the home is when you forcibly enter a dwelling without permission of the lawful occupant or owner.
 It does not matter whether there are people physically present in the dwelling at the time of the alleged intrusion.

-If the defendant used a deadly weapon, a conviction cannot be sealed.
+If you used a deadly weapon, a conviction cannot be sealed.

 Learn more about invasion of the home (NRS 205.067).

 Costs depend on the court presiding over the record seal.
-In Las Vegas Justice Court, defendants who attempt to seal their records without an attorney can expect to pay about $150.
-The breakdown of fees is as follows:
+In Las Vegas Justice Court, if you attempt to seal your records without an attorney, you can expect to pay about $150.
+The break down of fees is as follows:

 |Obtaining criminal history (“SCOPE”) from Las Vegas Metropolitan Police Department||$10|